-Degree-seeking students intending to transfer from a branch of Wilmington College to another (including main campus) must complete and return an internal transfer application to the Office of Admission.
+Degree-seeking students intending to transfer from one branch of Wilmington College to another must complete and return an internal transfer application to the Office of Admission.
 Students currently in non-degree seeking programs wishing to complete an internal transfer must follow the regular admission process for the campus to which they are applying.